Ppoutiainen92/SampleNameChanger/README.md

 With filename you can rename your selected samples to wanted name.
 However don't add any dynamic markings, round robins or note pitches they are done automatically

-Specify your dynamics, starting note and ending note of your samples.
+Specify starting note and ending note of your samples.
+If dynamic are not defined sample won't be named with dynamic markings.

 Example how sample is named.

-Sample => Sample pp C0 1RR
+Sample => BaseOfFilename(NumberOfSample) pp C0 1RR
 ## Warning
 Your samples must be in specific order allowing program to work.